InterProInvest/IPI-Server/LINUX.md

   * Can be installed on a bare metal or virtual server
   * 8GB drive
   * 2GB RAM
-  * Option 1: Clean installation of CentOS Linux x86_64 (tested on version 7.6), select "minimal install" option during installation
+  * Option 1: Clean installation of CentOS Linux x86_64 (tested on version 7.6, Centos 8 is not yet supported), select "minimal install" option during installation
   * Option 2: Clean installation of Ubuntu Server LTS 18.04

 # 1. Preparation (Run once)